 We work closely with churches to reach children, parents, and young adults with programs that reduce violence, improve skills, and equip young people to become gainfully employed.

 People don’t want to leave the people they love and the places they know.
 Our current goal is to come alongside 1 million men, women, children, and youth in Honduras, helping restore hope and build resilience so they can thrive at home.
-We are on track through fiscal year 2021 but need your support to continue serving the children and families who need it most.
+We are on track through fiscal year 2022 at more than 500 thousand people.
+Help us continue serving the children and families who need it most.

 We are blessed to partner with hundreds of Christian philanthropists and couldn’t do this work without them.
 And we’re able to reach more people because of our highly collaborative local and global partnerships within private and public sectors.